squeek502/ryanliptak.com/posts/every-rc-exe-bug-quirk-probably.md

 <span style="background: rgba(150,0,255,.1);">...............</span> ◄─┘
 <span style="background: rgba(150,0,255,.1);">...............</span></code></pre>

-Getting back to resource compilation. `FONT` resources within `.rc` files are collected and compiled into the following resources:
+Getting back to resource compilation, `FONT` resources within `.rc` files are collected and compiled into the following resources:

-- A `RT_FONT` resource for each font, where the data is the verbatim file contents of the `.fnt` file
+- A `RT_FONT` resource for each `FONT`, where the data is the verbatim file contents of the `.fnt` file
 - A `FONTDIR` resource that contains data about each font, in the format specified by [`FONTGROUPHDR`](https://learn.microsoft.com/en-us/windows/win32/menurc/fontgrouphdr)
   + side note: the string `FONTDIR` is the type of this resource, it doesn't have an associated integer ID like most other Windows-defined resources do